Optical Network Digital Twin -- Practical Use Cases and Architecture: Acknowledgments

 \begin{IEEEbiographynophoto}{Andrea D'Amico}\; Andrea D’Amico is a Researcher in the ONS Department at NEC Laboratories America.
-He holds a Ph.D. in Telecommunications Engineering from Politecnico di Torino.
-He leads the Physical Simulation Environment (PSE) Group within the Telecom Infra Project (TIP) since 2024. \end{IEEEbiographynophoto}
+He holds a Ph.D. in Telecommunications Engineering from Politecnico di Torino. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Giacomo Borraccini}\; currently holds the position of postdoctoral scientist at NEC Laboratories America, Princeton, NJ.
-He received his Ph.D. in 2023 from the Politecnico di Torino.
-Since 2020 he is an active developer of the open-source library GNPy within the PSE subgroup of the Telecom Infra Project consortium. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Giacomo Borraccini}\; currently holds the position of postdoctoral scientist at NEC Laboratories America.
+He received his Ph.D. in 2023 from the Politecnico di Torino. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Marco Ruffini} is full professor at Trinity College Dublin, leading the OpenIreland lab and the Optical and Wireless networks research group.
-He authored over 220 international publications, 10 patents, contributed to industry standards and secured research funding for over € 14 milion, and contributed his novel virtual Dynamic Bandwidth Allocation (vDBA) concept to the BroadBand Forum standardisation body. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Marco Ruffini} is full professor at Trinity College Dublin, leading the OpenIreland lab and the Optical and Wireless networks research group. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Daniel Kilper} is Professor of Future Communication Networks and SFI CONNECT Centre Director at Trinity College Dublin, Ireland.
-He received M.S.
-(1992) and Ph.D.
-(1996) degrees in physics from the University of Michigan.
-From 2000 to 2013, he was a member of the technical staff at Bell Labs.
-His research is aimed at solving fundamental and real-world problems in communication networks, addressing interdisciplinary challenges for smart cities, sustainability, and digital equity. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Daniel Kilper} is Professor of Future Communication Networks and Director of the CONNECT Centre at Trinity College Dublin, Ireland.
+He received M.S. and Ph.D. degrees in physics from the University of Michigan. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Vittorio Curri}\;received the Laurea (cum laude) in Electrical Engineering (1995) and the Ph.D. in Optical Communications (1999) from Politecnico di Torino, Italy, where he is Full Professor in the Department of Electronics and Telecommunications and leads the Open PLANET Lab.
-He is Scientific Chair of the GNPy open-source project within the Telecom Infra Project and an advocate of optical networks as sensors.
-He is IEEE, OPTICA, and AAIA Fellow, and authored 550+ scientific publications. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Vittorio Curri} is Full Professor at Politecnico di Torino, Italy, where he leads the Open PLANET Lab.
+He received his Laurea and Ph.D. degrees from Politecnico di Torino.
+He is an IEEE, OPTICA, and AAIA Fellow. \end{IEEEbiographynophoto}